ntopia/os-project/README.md

 ### adding prinfo structure

-added in `include/linux/prinfo.h`
+Added in `include/linux/prinfo.h`

 ### adding system call

 Defined actual function `sys_ptree` in `kernel/ptree.c`
 since this file did not exist in original kernel source, we had to modify kernel/Makefile to actually compile this file.

-Then we added it in system call table at `arch/arm/kernel/calls.S` and changed `__NR_syscalls` from 380 to 384 at `arch/arm/include/asm/unistd.h`, because kernel checks this value with actual number of system calls and if they are not equal, it returns an error. number of system calls are aligned by 4, so value had to be 384, not 381.
+Then we added it in system call table at `arch/arm/kernel/calls.S` and changed `__NR_syscalls` from 380 to 384 at `arch/arm/include/asm/unistd.h`, because kernel checks this value with actual number of system calls and if they are not equal, it returns an error.
+Number of system calls are aligned by 4, so value had to be 384, not 381.

 Then we added this function at `include/linux/syscalls.h` to let assembly code run this function.

 ### implementing actual function